May 9, 2025

 • > Consider giving Arizona K-12 Students a Brighter Tomorrow at NO COST to You!

 Brophy Community Foundation is an Arizona certified school tuition organization authorized to receive individual and corporate tax credit contributions.
-You and/or your company can redirect your Arizona taxes toward tuition aid for deserving K-12 students at Brophy College Prep, Loyola Academy, and 37 other schools across Arizona.
+You and/or your company can redirect your Arizona taxes toward tuition aid for deserving K-12 students at Brophy College Prep, Loyola Academy and 37 other schools across Arizona.

 Here's how you can make a difference:

-And get a dollar-for-dollar reduction on your Arizona income tax return!
+• Individuals (2025): Contribute up to $3,062 (married) or $1,535 (single) and get a dollar-for-dollar reduction on your Arizona income tax return!
 Click here to donate today!

 • Businesses: C-Corps, companies that file as S-Corps, and insurance companies that pay a premium tax can redirect some or all their Arizona income tax to BCF and get a dollar-for-dollar reduction on their AZ income tax return.
-There's still $39 million available to claim on a first-come, first-served basis!
+There's still $37 million available to claim on a first-come, first-served basis!
 Click here to learn how!

 • > Questions?